woondossier/docusaurus-terminology/website/docs/terminology/party.md

 id: party
 title: Party
 hoverText: Gathering of people
+glossaryText: " glossaryText a %%host^host%% that sets its %%hospitality^hospitality%%"
 ---

 A party is a gathering of people who have been invited by a %%host|host%% for